How to Start CFD

 What is CFD (Computational Fluid Dynamics) and CFD Software?

-Simulation for Beginners or the question how to start computing fluid mechanic cases is not really complicated if you use NOGRID software.
+Simulation for beginners or the question how to start computing fluid mechanic cases is not really complicated if you use the CFD simulation software from NOGRID.
 CFD (Computational Fluid Dynamics) is a branch of fluid mechanics that uses numerical analysis to solve problems that involve fluid flows.
-Computers are used to perform the computations required using CFD software to simulate the interaction of the fluid with boundaries defined by initial and boundary conditions.
-Fluid mechanics is the science that studies the physical behavior of fluids which are are mathematically stated through differential equations, the Navier-Stokes equations.
+Computers are used to perform the computations required using CFD modelling software (or CFD analysis software) to simulate the interaction of the fluid with boundaries defined by initial and boundary conditions.
+Fluid mechanics is the science that studies the physical behavior of fluids which are mathematically stated through differential equations, the Navier-Stokes equations.

-The fundamental basis of almost all CFD problems are the Navier–Stokes equations.
-The Navier–Stokes equations are a statement of the balance of momentum, but sometimes the equations for conservation of mass and the balance of energy are added.
+The fundamental basis of almost all CFD problems are the Navier–Stokes equations which are a statement of the balance of momentum, but sometimes the equations for conservation of mass and the balance of energy are added.

 CFD software from NOGRID

-NOGRID points CFD software based on the meshless Finite Pointset Method (FPM), is a software package for simulation tasks in the wide area of flow and continuum mechanical problems.
-The software doesn't solve only fluid flows, but also problems with elastic or plastic deformations.
-More generally spoken, NOGRID points considers all the viscous as well as elastic/plastic stress tensors and any mixture of it.
+NOGRID points CFD software based on the meshless Finite Pointset Method (FPM) is a software package for simulation tasks in the wide area of flow and continuum mechanical problems.
+The fluid dynamics program doesn't only solve fluid flows, but also problems with elastic or plastic deformations.
+More generally spoken, NOGRID points considers all the viscous as well as elastic/plastic stress tensors, and any mixture of it.